Yishuai1108/TECHIN-514_Final/README.md

 ![2](assets/IMG_9129_2.jpg)

 ## Display Device
-Display device: I aim to use a stepper-motor-driven gauge needle, a display screen, and a LED to track and display abnormal activities to alert users.
+I aim to use a stepper-motor-driven gauge needle, a display screen, and a LED to track and display abnormal activities to alert users.
+This device is designed based on the main function to display the important information.
+It should be touchable on the skin to detect the blood sugar.
+The final display design is shown as the first session.

-•   A stepper-motor-driven gauge needle to indicate when there is abnormal activity in changes of blood sugar / heart rate / pressure levels
+•   A stepper-motor-driven gauge needle to indicate when there is abnormal activity in changes of blood sugar / heart rate / pulse oximetry level

 •   Additional warning signs by LED when unusual activities occur in order to alert user